Open-Paws/Datasets/gutenberg_books/README.md

 ## Project and License

 Project Gutenberg is a valuable resource for public domain books.
 Most of the eBooks on Project Gutenberg are in the public domain in the United States, meaning they can be used freely, including for commercial purposes.
-For more information, please refer to the [Project Gutenberg Terms of Use](https://www.gutenberg.org/wiki/Gutenberg:Terms_of_Use).
+For more information, please refer to the [Project Gutenberg Terms of Use]([https://www.gutenberg.org/wiki/Gutenberg:Terms_of_Use](https://www.gutenberg.org/policy/permission.html)).

 ### License
 All data in this folder is sourced from Project Gutenberg and is in the public domain.
 This means no permission is needed for its use, and it can be freely redistributed and modified.
-Any data added by contributors must also be public domain or include a permissive license, and proof of this status must be included.
-For human-generated data, proof of permission must be included.

-### Reference and Citation
-If you use or reference these texts, it is courteous to cite Project Gutenberg as the source.
-For example:

-For more information on citing Project Gutenberg, refer to their [citation guidelines](https://www.gutenberg.org/wiki/Gutenberg:How-To#Citing_Project_Gutenberg).

 ## Files and Scripts